metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 As told above, workspace includes code formatting settings, which means you don't have to learn anything, it is enough to right click into VSCode and select "Format document" to miraculously convert code.

-Keep your lines withing 100 colum, workspace settings are configured to show a blue ruler inside code editor, so there is no way to miss.
+Lines should be kept within 100-120 columns, however it is not always practical, so it's not a hard rule, workspace settings are configured to show rulers inside code editor.

 If you use some other code editor you should configure it according to these rules which are found in `.vscode`, `Config` and project root directories.